MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/activity-filters-queries.md

 - Download activities - filters all your activities to display only those activities that were download activities, including downloading user list as a .csv file, downloading shared content, and downloading a folder.

-- Failed log-in - filters all your activities to display only failed logons and failed signs in via SSO
+- Failed log-in - filters all your activities to display only failed log-ins and failed sign-ins via SSO

 - File and folder activities - filters all your activities to display only those involving files and folders.
 The filter includes uploading, download, and accessing folders, along with creating, deleting, uploading, downloading, quarantining, and accessing files and transferring content.